 If you or someone you live with tests positive for COVID-19 or has symptoms, you must self-isolate.
 Please follow the latest NHS guidance for self-isolation.

-If you have symptoms, then you must self-isolate for ten days.
-If one of your shared household shows symptoms, then the rest of you will need to self-isolate for 14 days.
-The 14 days start from when the first person in your household/flat started having symptoms or the day they were tested, if they have not had symptoms.
+If you have symptoms, then you must self-isolate for 10 days.
+If one of your shared household shows symptoms, then the rest of you will need to self-isolate for 10 days.
+The 10 days start from when the first person in your household/flat started having symptoms or the day they were tested, if they have not had symptoms.

 If that member later receives a negative test, you can stop isolating as long as no-one else in the household has developed symptoms.

 If, during these 10 days of self-isolation, another member of the household becomes ill, the isolation period for the rest of the household does need to be extended, as per advice we have received from the Public Health Authority.
 Should they revise this advice we will provide the updated position on isolation periods.
 We will support you every step of the way.